TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 ### vm_pool_for_any_purpose
 - Create the number of VMs specified.
 These VMs can be used for any purpose.
 - Prequisites: None

+### vms_in_vpc
+- This module is currently under construction
+- Create a VPC
+- Create the number of VMs specified inside the VPC
+- Prequisites: This module requires Advanced Networking be eneabled.
+This can be done by going to This can be done by going to Prism Central -> Prism Central Settings -> Advanced Networking and selecting Enable.
+Note this feature requires a Prism Central with Microservice Infrastructure enabled.
+Refer to the Prism Central Admin guide for information about this feature before enabling it as the change is significant and the change is beyond the scope of this readme.

 ### Tested Versions